Associate Professor of History

 Teaching and Scholarly Interests: Ancient and Medieval history, late-medieval England, saints and saint cults, chivalry, national identity.

-The Cult of Saint George in Medieval England (Woodbridge, Suffolk: Boydell, 2009).
+The Cult of Saint George in Medieval England (paperback edition) (Woodbridge, Suffolk: Boydell, 2015).